m0xx/budgette/README.md

 # Getting Started

-Let's get started by creating a projection for the next year.

 Let's say we have 250$ in our bank account, we have (1) customer who pay us 125$ / year for hosting service and we host his site on Digital Ocean for 5$ / month!

-What's our projection?
+So what's our projection for the next year?

 #### Create a file named `my-budget.yml` example:
 ```yaml